uclab-potsdam/syllabus-site/README.md

 # Syllabus Site

-An experiment in documenting the process of design courses and a template for displaying Markdown files as scrollable web pages.
+This is an experiment in documenting design courses and a template for displaying Markdown files as scrollable web pages.

 ![](img/parallax.gif)